Skip to content

 How much does siding cost per square foot installed?

-Installed siding costs range from $8 to $25 per square foot in the Seattle area.
-Vinyl siding costs $8 to $12 per sq ft.
-Fiber cement (Hardie) costs $12 to $18 per sq ft.
-Engineered wood (LP SmartSide) costs $10 to $15 per sq ft.
-Cedar siding costs $15 to $25 per sq ft.
+Installed siding costs range from $10 to $25 per square foot in the Seattle area.
+James Hardie fiber cement costs $12 to $18 per sq ft.
+Cedar bevel siding costs $15 to $25 per sq ft.
 These prices include materials, labor, and standard trim work.

-Is vinyl or fiber cement siding better for the Pacific Northwest?
+Is Hardie or bevel siding better for the Pacific Northwest?

 How long does a siding replacement take?